apache/beam/website/www/site/content/en/case-studies/ricardo.md

 <blockquote class="case-study-quote-block case-study-quote-wrapped">
   <p class="case-study-quote-text">
-    [Apache Beam] is a framework that is so good that other teams are picking up the idea and starting to work with it after we tested it
+    [Apache Beam] is a framework that is so good that other teams are picking up the idea and starting to work with it after we tested it.
   </p>
   <div class="case-study-quote-author">
     <div class="case-study-quote-author-img">